 Bonnie Clark is an Associate Professor in the University of Denver's Anthropology Department.
 A professional archaeologist since 1990, Dr. Clark's work has focused on using the tangible past-- artifacts, architecture, settlement patterns--to tell a more inclusive history of western North America.
-Dr. Clark's research interests include the relationships between material culture, ethnicity, and gender; cultural landscapes; and the politics of heritage management.
+Dr. Clark's research interests include the relationships between material culture, ethnicity, and gender; cultural landscapes; community-engaged researach; and heritage management.
 She teaches a range of classes for the anthropology department including Historical Archaeology, Cultural Narratives, and Anthropologies of Place.
 Dr. Clark serves as the Curator for Archaeology of the University of Denver Museum of Anthropology.
 In the Fall of 2011, Dr. Clark was awarded the University of Denver's Teacher/Scholar of the Year.

 Ph.D., Anthropology, University of California, Berkeley, 2003